geyerbri/jekyll-tutorial/README.md

 </html>
 ```

-Change the \[WEBSITE TITLE] part to whatever you'd like, and replace both instances of \[username] with your own GitHub username.
+Change the \[PAGE TITLE] part to whatever you'd like, and replace both instances of \[username] with your own GitHub username.
 If you follow this guide and notice that the link to "Home" isn't working, please see ["Project Pages site," Liquid tag {{ site.baseurl }}, and Liquid filter {{ "" | relative_url }}](#project-pages-site-liquid-tag--sitebaseurl--and-liquid-filter----relative_url-) below for a detailed explanation.

 ### style.css
 The code above for the index.html file contains a referenced stylesheet.
-Create this file with the name `css/style.css`. **NOTE:** When a user types a file name and types `/` GitHub automatically detects the name as a directory and adjusts the interface to note that the next part of the name will be for the file, which will be created inside that directory.
+Create this file with the name `css/style.css`. **NOTE:** When a user types a file name and types `/` GitHub automatically detects the name as a directory and adjusts the interface to note that the next part of the name will be for the file, which will be created inside a directory with the just-provided name.

 Within the body of `style.css` paste this code: